Lauren Betts: College career

-2022-23 Freshman season
+2022–23: Freshman season

 Betts came off the bench for Stanford in her freshman season.
 On November 9, 2022, she recorded a season-high 18 points, six rebounds, and three blocks in a 104–40 win over Cal State Northridge.
 As a freshman, she averaged 5.9 points and 3.5 rebounds in 9.7 minutes per game, earning Pac-12 All-Freshman honorable mention.

-2023-24 Sophomore season
+2023–24: Sophomore season

 For her sophomore season, Betts transferred to UCLA.
 She immediately assumed a greater role with the Bruins as the team's starting center.
 In January 2024, Betts missed four games due to a medical issue, which was later disclosed as time to focus on her mental health.
 On February 16, she scored a season-high 24 points in a 79–77 loss to AP No. 11 Oregon State.
 Betts finished the season averaging 14.9 points, 9.3 rebounds, and 2 blocks per game.
 She was an All-Pac-12 Team and a Pac-12 All-Defensive Team selection, while earning All-America honorable mention from the AP and the U.S. Basketball Writers Association (USBWA).

-2024-25 Junior season
+2024–25: Junior season

 In the second game of her junior season, on November 10, 2024, Betts had 31 points and nine rebounds in an 81–63 win over Colgate.
 On January 20, 2025, she tallied 24 points, nine rebounds, and a program-record nine blocks in a 72–57 win against AP No. 25 Baylor.
 On January 26, 2025, Betts posted a career-high 33 points, seven rebounds, and four blocks in an 82–67 victory over AP No. 8 Maryland.
 During the game, she shot 14-of-15 from the field (93.3 percent), breaking the program single-game record in field goal percentage with at least 15 attempts.
 On February 20, Betts surpassed Monique Billings to set the UCLA single-season record in blocks, as part of a 22-point, 6-block effort in a 70–55 win over AP No. 25 Illinois.

 The Bruins had a strong season and were ranked number one in the nation after defeating defending champion South Carolina during the regular season.
 Betts led the Bruins to their First Big Ten Tournament Championship and First 30 wins in a season.
 Betts was named to the Big Ten All-Tournament team and was the most outstanding player of the tournament.

 Betts was named as both an AP and a USBWA First Team All–American.
 She was named one of four finalists for the Naismith Women's Player of the Year, and was named the 2025 Naismith Women’s College Defensive Player of the Year.

 She was named to the John R. Wooden Award Women’s All-America team.
-She was the Lisa Leslie Center of The Year.
+She received the Lisa Leslie Award, which honors the top college center.
 Betts helped the Bruins reach the 2025 Final Four, and was named to the NCAA WBB Final Four all-tournament team.